OpenLineage/OpenLineage/website/docs/client/java/partials/java_transport.md

 ## [Composite](https://github.com/OpenLineage/OpenLineage/tree/main/client/java/src/main/java/io/openlineage/client/transports/CompositeTransport.java)

-The `CompositeTransport` is designed to aggregate multiple transports, allowing event emission to several destinations sequentially.
-This is useful when events need to be sent to multiple targets, such as a logging system and an API endpoint, one after another in a defined order.
+The `CompositeTransport` is designed to combine multiple transports, allowing event emission to several destinations.
+This is useful when events need to be sent to multiple targets, such as a logging system and an API endpoint.
+The events are delivered sequentially - one after another in a defined order.

 #### Configuration

 - `type` - string, must be "composite".
 Required.
-- `transports` - may be a list or a map of transport configurations.
+- `transports` - a list or a map of transport configurations.
 Required.
 - `continueOnFailure` - boolean flag, determines if the process should continue even when one of the transports fails.
 Default is `false`.

 #### Behavior